graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

     </executions>
 </plugin>
 ```
-## 3.Implement JS glue code

-_wasm_exec.js_ is a JavaScript glue code file provided by the Go toolchain for running Go programs compiled to WebAssembly (WASM).
-By default, it is designed for browsers or Node.js and is not fully compatible with the GraalVM JavaScript environment.
-In this project, additional polyfills have been added to wasm_exec.js to provide missing functionality (such as crypto.getRandomValues and process.hrtime).
-With these polyfills, you can now use Go-generated WASM modules seamlessly in GraalVM.

-## 4. Copy wasm_exec.js file into the target directory:
+## 3. Copy wasm_exec.js file into the target directory:

+Running Go compiled to WebAssembly requires a _wasm_exec.js_ file with JavaScript glue code provided by the Go toolchain.
-Add the following _exec-maven-plugin_ to your pom.xml to automatically copy the _wasm_exec.js_ file into the target directory .
+Add the following _exec-maven-plugin_ to your _pom.xml_ to automatically copy the _wasm_exec.js_ file into the target directory.

 ```xml
 <plugin>